What Must You Disclose When Selling Gold Coast Property?

 What if telling them knocks thousands off my price?

 This is the big fear.
 It might, sometimes.
 But hiding it can cost you far more if the buyer discovers it after signing the contract.
-In my experience, buyers who feel you are honest stay more committed, even if they negotiate a bit.
+In my experience, buyers who perceive you as honest tend to remain more committed, even if they negotiate a bit.

 How much detail is enough?

 Be factual.
 Stick to what happened, what you did to fix it, and any paperwork you have.
 No need for long stories.
-If in doubt, your conveyancer or solicitor will guide you on wording.
+If in doubt, your conveyancer or solicitor will be able to guide you on the wording.

 What if I genuinely do not know something?

 You cannot disclose what you do not know.
-Buyers do their own inspections, too.
+Buyers also conduct their own building and pest inspections.
 Just do not turn a blind eye if you suspect an issue exists.

 Can I just leave it to my agent?

 Your agent helps communicate disclosures, but the legal duty is yours.
-A good agent plus a good conveyancer or solicitor makes sure you cover every base.
+A good agent, combined with a good conveyancer or solicitor, ensures you cover every base.

 Practical Steps You Can Take Now